 We invite you to learn more about our work through our website, and thank you for your interest in our research.

-After five exciting years, our interventional sleep study examining the efficacy of the novel BBT-CI nears its completion in summer 2019.
+After five exciting years, our interventional sleep study examining the efficacy of the novel BBT-CI concluded in the summer of 2019.
+We are currently analyzing the information we collected over the five year duration of the study.
 We hope our novel therapy will improve sleep and stop insomnia that plagues the wellbeing of 60% of breast cancer survivors.

 Two Studies: Pac-AI and ProBC2 have been awarded funding to study 'chemobrain'